vivaansinghvi07/smoky-mountain-data-comp/README.md

 https://labkey.ornl.gov:8443/labkey/CBI/Martin/PUBLIC_DATA/Davis_Common_Garden_Genotypes/project-begin.view?

 Instructions:
+    - Vivaan: Use the software to generate training data for varruns and langas model
-    - Varrun and Langa: Work on the text processing
+    - Varrun and Langa: Work coding a neural network model for the ocr
     - Chris and Pragya: Work on a function in sheet.py that takes in input and prints the row to google sheets